bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

-### Take daily weight measurements, but ignore the noise
+### Take daily weight measurements, but filter out the noise

 If you've ever dieted before, you'll know that the scale does weird things.
 You'll wake up looking leaner but the scale says you haven't lost any weight.
-Or you'll check the scale and you're suddenly heavier even though you've been doing everything right.
+Or you're suddenly heavier even though you've been doing everything right.

 Your weight data is _noisy_ and we want the _signal_.